diligencefrozen/ASM-ApplePay-SouthKorea/README.md

 # ApplePay Maps
-**Check out the stores that support Apple Pay in South Korea directly through your web browser.**
+**Explore stores in South Korea that accept Apple Pay—right from your web browser.**

 ## Purpose
 - **Convenience**: No need to install a separate app to find stores that support Apple Pay.
 - **Accessibility**: Quickly locate Apple Pay supported stores from anywhere, at any time.
 - **Accurate Information**: Store information is regularly updated to ensure it's always current.

+## Why Use ApplePay Maps
+1. Convenience: No extra app needed.
+Quickly find Apple Pay–supported shops.
+2. Accessibility: Locate participating stores anytime, anywhere.
+3. Accuracy: Store details are frequently updated so you get the most current info.

 ## How to Use the Map
-1. Use your browser to access the website.
+1. Open the site in your browser.
-2. Click on your desired category (convenience store, cafe, etc.) within the map.
+2. Pick a category (convenience stores, cafes, etc.) from the map.
-3. Click on the markers on the map to view store information.
+3. Click a marker to see store details.

-## Feedback and Suggestions
+## Feedback & Suggestions
-- Do you have any additions, modifications, or other suggestions for the store information?
+- Want to add or update a store, or share other ideas?
-- Please visit the [GitHub Issues](https://github.com/diligencefrozen/applepay-southkorea-map/issues) page to leave your feedback.
+- Head over to our [GitHub Issues](https://github.com/diligencefrozen/applepay-southkorea-map/issues) page and let me know!

 ## Screnshots
 ### PC